 On June 2, 2023, it was announced that DuPont (DD) and spin-offs Chemours (CC) and Corteva (CTVA) reached a comprehensive settlement in principle of \$1.185 billion to resolve PFAS claims with respect to U.S. water systems over the contamination of drinking water supplies.
 Under the agreement, Chemours will pay \$592 million, DuPont around \$400 million, and Corteva \$193 million to resolve the claims related to public water systems that serve the vast majority of the U.S. population and would cover an estimated 88% of water utilities.
-However, the \$1.185 billion proposed would cover less than two years of the projected costs of complying with EPA's proposed drinking water regulation, which the EPA estimates would cost utilities \$772 million annually.
-NAWC believes this is a step in the right direction and will continue to monitor the ongoing discussions around PFAS.
+The settlement received final approval in February 2024.